rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 Other terms can also be found, but they often overlap or belong to one of the main three scopes.

 > [!NOTE]
-> If descriptive analytics (*What has happened?*)  is combined with causal inference, we can also answer the question *Why did it happen?*.
-This is sometimes referred to as **Diagnostic analytics**.
+> If descriptive analytics (*What has happened?*)  is combined with causal inference, we can also answer the question: *Why did it happen?* This is sometimes referred to as **diagnostic analytics**.

 ===